IdealisticAI/Documentation/BigManage.md

 ### Renaming a department
 > Specify the department you want to rename by its ID or current name, and provide the new name.
 For example, you could tell BigManage: “Rename department 3 to ‘Customer Success’” or “Change the name of department ‘Support’ to ‘Client Relations’.”
 ### Deleting a department
 > Specify the department you want to remove by its ID or name.
-You can also explain why it should be deleted.
 For example, you could tell BigManage: “Remove the department ‘Marketing’ because it was merged with Sales” or “Delete department 7 due to restructuring.”
 ### Restoring a department
-> Specify the department you want to restore by its name or ID and, if you want, explain why.
-For example, you could tell BigManage: “Restore the ‘Marketing’ department because it was removed by mistake” or “Reinstate the ‘Research & Development’ department to support a new initiative.”
+> Specify the department you want to restore by its name or ID.
+For example, you could tell BigManage: “Restore the ‘Marketing’ department” or “Reinstate the ‘Research & Development’ department to support a new initiative.”
 ### Assigning a position to a department
 > Specify the position by its ID or name and the department by its ID or name to attach the position.
 For example, you could tell BigManage: “Assign the Finance Manager position to the Accounting department” or “Attach position 5 to department 3.”
 ### Unassigning a position from a department